miknab/EuclidEmulator2/README.md

 import euclidemu2
 ```

 A python notebook (test_euclid_emu2.ipynb) is also included, which includes an example for running the code and retrieving the boost factor.
+If it runs correctly, the installation was successful.

 ### Sanity check